fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 of a Helm chart in a `HelmRelease`.

-To be able to perform releases with them the Helm Operator only makes use of native Helm functionalities and a tiny bit of glue to wire things together:
+To be able to perform releases with them the Helm Operator only makes use of native Helm features and a tiny bit of glue to wire things together:

 It will first attempt a reverse lookup for a repository alias in the local `repositories.yaml` for the defined `repository` URL, if an alias is found it